ibm-apiconnect/lifecycle/api-products.md

 The APIs section references the OpenAPI definitions composed by this product.
 The name 'routes' and 'ascents' are local to the product definition and can be used to discriminate API consumption details at the plan level.
-Products need to reference atleast one API to be published.
+In order to be published to an API Connect catalog, API products need to reference atleast one API.

 ```
 apis: